Gyoo/Discord-Streambot/README.md

 Permissions are set for a given role.
 Please type the exact Role name, or `everyone` to give the permission level to... everyone, no matter the role.

 # Development, help

-As I run out of free time, I decided to make the bot open source.
-I hope that people will be able to help me adding more features !

 Please check the issues to see both bugs to fix and features to add !